MSeal/Core/README.md

 	* Many style of for loops for convenience of code minimization
 	* Python style enumeration loops
 	* Callback loops
+* Strings
+	* Conversion functionality for all common types to/from strings
+	* UTF-8, UTF-16, and UTF-32 aware string conversion capabilities
 * Utilities
-	* Various string and numerical common functions
+	* Various other minor functions

 ## Dependencies
 * Boost (>= 1.50)